There are an estimated 210,000 Americans living in Germany.

 The US and German governments share taxpayer info, while German banks pass on their US account holders' account info to the IRS, so it's not worth being economical with the truth or burying your head in the sand.
 The penalties for tax evasion for expats are tough to say the least.

 If you're a US citizen or green card holder (including dual citizens) and you have been living in Germany for some time but weren't aware that you should be filing a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any fines.
 It's better to do this soon though, before the IRS comes to you.

 German tax returns are due by May 31st, or, if your return is prepared by an accountant, by December 31st.
 If you're employed by a German company though and your income is taxed at source, you are not required to file a return.
 That said, many people do anyway, as after claiming certain allowances (such as for child support) they may be entitled to a refund.
 The German equivalent of the IRS is called the BZSt (Bundeszentralamt für Steuern), and the German tax return form is called form ESt 1.

 German income tax rates are relatively high compared to the US, so for many people it will make sense to claim the Foreign Tax Credit.
 Alongside income tax, there is also a 'solidarity tax' of a maximum of 5.5% of the income tax you owe.
-You can find information on German income tax rates here.
+German income tax rates range from 0% to 45%.